DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-30-helping-users-through-online-chat.md

 UCAS provides users with email and phone support.
 Our service only provides email.

-Out of email, phone and online chat, our research shows chat is most preferred.
+Out of email, phone and online chat, our research shows chat is preferred.

 We think that giving users the option to chat will:

-- decrease the time to resolve the issue
+- decrease the time to resolve any issue
-- decrease the number of requests through email
+- decrease the number of issues made through email
 - increase the percentage of issues solved with one interaction
 - result in a better satisfaction score compared to email

 ## What we did

-We made some changes to the ‘Get support’ area of the footer to accommodate chat.
+We made some changes to the footer to accommodate chat.

 ### Including a chat option

 When chat is available, there’s a link that says ‘Speak to an adviser now (opens in new window)’.

-When chat is unavailable, there’s a sentence that says ‘Available Monday to Friday, 10am to midday (except public holidays)’.
+When chat is unavailable, it says ‘Available Monday to Friday, 10am to midday (except public holidays)’.

 The status changes automatically without a page refresh.
-We decided not to notify users of this (visually or audibly) because it’s unlikely to be relevant to the user.
+We decided not to notify users of this – visually or audibly – because it’s unlikely to be relevant to the user.

 Chat relies on JavaScript to work.
-In the case where JavaScript is unavailable, there’s a sentence that says ‘Unavailable’.
+When JavaScript is unavailable, it says ‘You cannot use online chat because there’s a problem.
+Send an email if you keep seeing this message.’.

 ### Removal of survey link

-Currently there’s a line that says ‘Alternatively, [give feedback through our survey]’.

-We removed this because:
+We removed the option to give feedback through our survey because:

-- there’s already a link to the survey at the top of the page
+- there’s already a link to do so at the top of the page
 - it’s not related to getting support

 ### Changing the content around email

-Currently there’s a sentence which says ‘we respond within 5 working days, or one working day for more urgent queries’
+Currently it says ‘we respond within 5 working days, or one working day for more urgent queries’

 We changed this to ‘You’ll get a response within 5 working days, or one working day for urgent requests.’ to focus more on the user.

-### Changing and moving the link to learn more about how the service works
+### Changing and moving the link to learn about the service

 Currently there’s a ‘How to use Manage teacher training applications’ link.

-But it’s not a type of support so we moved it to the bottom left as a regular footer link.
+But as it’s not a type of support, we moved it to the bottom left of the footer.

 We also changed the link text to ‘How to use this service’ to be more concise.